davidVeer/CarInformation/README.md

 ## test notes
 ### test 1 (statistics calculator)
-- refuel tanks that are calculated should be filtered, so they don't contain any (sub)zero values (as cars cant use a negative amount of fuel, or drive a negative amount of kilometers etc.)
+- Statistics calculator should have an isValid or something to check whether it can use a measurement in the calculations (figure out concrete max and min value for every type, make sure the values can be applied to modern cars).
+Filter the invalid values out of the calculation list
-- statistics calculator should have a constructor with the original refuel tanks as parameter, this should be linked to an attribute which should only be able to be changed if updated (observer pattern with fileIO)
+- Statistics calculator should have a constructor with the original refuel tanks as parameter, this should be linked to an attribute which should only be able to be changed if updated (observer pattern with fileIO)
-- ordering a list should be done through the calculator rather than both in the calculator and CarData itself
+- Ordering a list should be done through the calculator rather than both in the calculator and CarData itself
-- reorder Enum to be in the same order to be in the same order as the refuel tank (consistency)
+- Reorder Enum to be in the same order to be in the same order as the refuel tank (consistency)
 - CarData should have a getter for the calculator